rtrppl/orgrr/readme.md

 ### orgrr-show-related-notes

-This displays all related notes for the note in the current buffer in a side-window (see also [orgrr-related-notes](#orgrr-related-notes)).
-The buffer here is temporary.
+This displays all related notes for the note in the current buffer (see also [orgrr-related-notes](#orgrr-related-notes)).
+The orgmode buffer with the results is temporary.
 You can navigate it as you would with any other org buffer and, for example, jump between headlines by `org-next-visible-headline` or `org-previous-visible-headline` (or pressing "n" and "p").
-Invoke the command again to close the side-window (while visiting this buffer).
+Invoke the command again to close the side-window or buffer (while visiting this buffer).

+If called with C-u, backlinks of first and second order in all containers are considered.
+This may take a while, please be patient.

 ## Functions for project management